Google Pixel 9 Pro XL vs Google Pixel 7a

 Who should buy each?

-Choose the Google Pixel 9 Pro XL if: you want a stunning 6.8" display for media, need a long-lasting battery for all-day use, or require more RAM for multitasking.
+Choose the Google Pixel 9 Pro XL if: you need a larger 6.8" display for media, want a longer-lasting 5060mAh battery, or require top-notch performance for gaming.

 Conclusion